OFS/opae-sdk/doc/src/fpga_tools/fpgadiag/README.md

 `--timeout-usec=, --timeout-msec=, --timeout-sec=, --timeout-min=, --timeout-hour=`

-    timeout for --cont mode (microseconds portion default=0; milliseconds portion default=0; seconds portion default=1; minutes portion default=0;
-    hours portion default=0)
+    timeout for --cont mode.
+The default for all options is 0.

 `--cache-policy=, -p`

-    Can be wrline-I, wrline-M, or wrpush-I The default=wrline-M
+    Can be wrline-I, wrline-M, or wrpush-I The default=wrline-M.

 `--cache-hint=, -i`

-    Can be rdline-I or rdline-S. The default=rdline-I
+    Can be rdline-I or rdline-S. The default=rdline-I.

 `--read-vc=, -r`

     Can be auto, vl0, vh0, vh1, random.
-The default=auto
+The default=auto.

 `--write-vc=, -w`

     Can be auto, vl0, vh0, vh1, random.
-The default=auto
+The default=auto.

 `--wrfence-vc=, -f`

     Can be  auto, vl0, vh0, vh1.
-The default=`WRITE-VC`
+The default=`WRITE-VC`.

 ### **sw** test options ###